 It seems clear that the 1978 Nagin review was, fully, rebutted (5).

 Nagin referenced that 1978 review, repeatedly within the 2012 review.
-Yet, he failed to note the important rebuttals of that 1978 review.
-Unfortunate and misleading.
+Yet, he failed to note the important rebuttals of the 1978 Nagin review.
+That is unfortunate and misleading, undermining Nagin's credibility.

 2) “Research to date on the effect of capital punishment on homicide is not informative about whether capital punishment decreases, increases, or has no effect on homicide rates,” Nagin said, quoting the 2012 report.